-ENGIE is committed to play an important role in the development of the Green Bond market as a relevant mean to channel more investments toward climate change mitigation and environmental projects.
-To support its strategy and ambition, ENGIE already issued a Green Bond in 2014 to (re)finance renewable energy and energy efficiency projects.
+Finally, ENGIE is committed to play an important role in the development of the Green Bond market as a relevant mean to channel more investments toward climate change mitigation and environmental projects.
+On the occasion of the Paris 2017 Climate Finance Day, ENGIE, along with eight of Europe's largest industrial emitters of green bonds, publicly announced its undertaking to further develop the green bond market, thereby committing to be present in this market in the long term, to place green bonds at the heart of its project financing and business lines, and to implement stringent reporting procedures.
+To support its strategy and ambition, ENGIE already issued €5.25 billions of Green Bonds since 2014 to (re)finance renewable energy and energy efficiency projects.

-ENGIE's Green Bond Framework is coherent with its main strategic priorities, and contributes to achieve its commitments and objectives.
-Vigeo Eiris has a reasonable level of assurance on ENGIE's willingness and capacity to align the objectives and the management of this Green Bond with relevant issues in terms of environmental responsibility.
+ENGIE's Green Bond framework is coherent with its main strategic priorities, and contributes to achieve its commitments and objectives.
+Vigeo Eiris has a reasonable level of assurance on ENGIE's willingness and capacity to align the objectives and the management of this Green Hybrid Bond with relevant issues in terms of environmental responsibility.